The Dead Don't Die (2019 film)

 The Dead Don't Die is a 2019 American absurdist zombie comedy and metacinematic film written and directed by Jim Jarmusch.
 It features an ensemble cast including Bill Murray, Adam Driver, Chloë Sevigny, Steve Buscemi, Tilda Swinton, Tom Waits, Danny Glover, Caleb Landry Jones, Rosie Perez, Iggy Pop, Carol Kane, RZA, Austin Butler, and Selena Gomez and follows a small town's police force as they combat a sudden zombie invasion.

 The film had its world premiere as the opening film at the Cannes Film Festival on May 14, 2019.
-It was theatrically released in North America on June 14, 2019 by Focus Features, and earned $15.3 million at the box office.
+It was released in theaters in North America on June 14, 2019, by Focus Features, and earned $15.3 million at the box office.
 It received mixed reviews from critics.

 Plot

 In rural Centerville, police Chief Cliff Robertson and officer Ronnie Peterson respond to a report from farmer Frank Miller regarding a missing chicken.
 They briefly interact with Hermit Bob, a bearded eccentric, in the woods.
 On their way back to the station, Cliff notices there is still daylight after 8 p.m. and Ronnie's watch and cell phone stop working.
 Later, at a diner, hardware store owner Hank Thompson hears a radio report concerning polar fracking.

 Two corpses reanimate when night falls and kill the two diner employees, who are discovered by Hank the next morning.
 Ronnie believes zombies killed the employees.
 Young travelers Zoe, Jack, and Zack stop for gas and meet Bobby.

 At the Centerville Juvenile Detention Center, inmate Geronimo tells fellow inmates Olivia and Stella that polar fracking has altered the Earth's rotation.

 Cliff and Ronnie find open graves at the cemetery, while Hermit Bob spies on them.
 Cliff emphatically rejects Ronnie's suggestion of informing Farmer Miller of the general suspicion that zombies are on the loose.
 Ronnie teaches Cliff how to kill zombies, and Bobby and Hank prepare weapons.
 Motel owner Danny Perkins watches news about pets behaving strangely and then finds out his cats are missing.
 Other of Farmer Miller's animals have disappeared.

 That evening, more zombies rise, and Danny is attacked and transformed.
 Cliff and Ronnie bring supplies to the station and tell fellow officer Mindy Morrison about the zombies.
 The corpse of Mallory, a local alcoholic, reanimates in the police station and Ronnie decapitates her.